-- (1) ongoing concurrent reviews of each case; - (2) retrospective review of problem cases and random samples of all cases; - (3) special studies; - (4) analysis of grievances and appeals; and - (5) ongoing measurement, monitoring, and assessment of provider network system trends.
+- (1) ongoing concurrent reviews of each case; - (2) retrospective reviews of problem cases and random samples of all cases; - (3) special studies; - (4) analysis of grievances and appeals; and - (5) ongoing measurement, monitoring, and assessment of provider network system trends.

-Proper program review will reveal trends in over-utilization, under-utilization, and inappropriate utilization of the provider network's service continuum.
-The NMRE will require that each Member CMHSP has a Utilization Management program that minimally meets these needs.
+Proper program reviews are intended to reveal trends in over-utilization, under-utilization, and inappropriate utilization of the provider network's service continuum.
+The NMRE requires that each Member CMHSP has a Utilization Management program that minimally meets these needs.
 The NMRE will review processes during the annual monitoring of its provider network.
+The NMRE and its five member CMHSPs must have standing utilization review committees that meet at least quarterly.
+The NMRE and its CMHSPs utilize the Milliman Care Guidelines (MCG) system for medical necessity determinations for all levels of care pertaining to behavioral health services, as aligned with the Michigan Parity Compliance Plan.